Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/crud-operations-with-prisma-and-fastify.md

   });
 ```

-You see, we leverage the request body here, and as with the Params, Fastify does not know what our body will look like, so let's define the interface.
+We leverage the request body here, and as with the Params, Fastify does not know what our body will look like, so let's define the interface.

 ```js
 interface IUserBodyParam {